ScripturalStudies

 “For the Law, since it has only a shadow of the good things to come and not the form of those things itself, can never, by the same sacrifices which they offer continually every year, make those who approach perfect.”
 (Heb 10:1 ESV)

-“Thus making void the word of God by your traditions that you have handed down.
+Unlike Israel, Jesus broke away from unnecessary man-made rituals and traditions that dishonoured his Father.
+He rebuked the Pharisees, saying, “Thus making void the word of God by your traditions that you have handed down.
 And many such things you do.”
 (Mark 7:13)

 Here is a partial list of unnecessary rituals and traditions Jesus broke away from: